Tomasz Sobecki: Biography

-In 2009 he founded and ran an etude gallery in Toruń called GALERiA'Vi.

-Academic achievements
+Academic career

 He has given lectures, as an assistant professor, at various times and in various forms, about photography for culture experts and journalists at universities: Nicolaus Copernicus University in Toruń, University of Łódź – also in English, Kazimierz Wielki University in Bydgoszcz, as well as for the students of the Academy of Photography in Bydgoszcz, and fine art photography lectures at the Department of Graphic Arts ASP in Gdańsk.

 In 2015 he was invited as a visiting professor by the Department of Design at the Indian Institute of Technology in Hyderabad (India), where he held photography lectures for students of the Department of Design and the university-wide group.

-He was a supervisor of engineering theses at the University WSB MERITO Toruń, and was appointed by a decision of the Council of the Department of Director of Photography of the Łódź Film School (PWSFTViT) as an assistant supervisor of the doctoral programme.

-He has participated in art-related scientific conferences: